 "...and you will know the truth, and the truth will set you free."

-Jesus of Nazareth John 8:32 Lexham English Bible.
+Jesus, the Lamb of God John 8:32 Lexham English Bible.

 It is important to remember that I don't speak for God.
 I am simply a person who loves God and chases after him with all of my being.
 The concepts that I discuss on this website are simply an explanation of what I have discovered and believe.
 You need to do the same for yourself.

 After fifty years of being an evangelical Christian, I was painfully aware that its teachings were not living up to the promises it made, either to me or, to the society around me.

 So I decided to go back to the beginning.
 I went back and studied where our beliefs came from.
 I went back and looked at the archaeological evidences.
 I looked at who documented our doctrines, and how they came to believe that they were true.
 Finally, I looked at, and studied, the arguments of the critics, and enemies of Christianity.

 What I found was pure treasure.
 Like digging up a raw diamond, I had to dig through the dirt of custom and tradition.
 Once located, I had to wash off the filth of lies and misdirection.
 I was able to discover the core of what would become Christianity and uncover the foundational precepts and concepts that are normally hidden from us.
 Ideas different from what I had ever been taught.

 What I found has changed my life, and given me the strength, peace, and purpose that I had been told that mainstream Christianity was suppose to give me.